Game of Thrones (2011)

 To that end, the next scene shows the consequence of Jon’s actions, which leave him shot down from his horse by arrows with no cavalry.
 What comes after is an epic shot of Jon from behind, taking the center of the screen and 40 real horses charging full speed at him.
 Then, abruptly the camera cuts to a mystifying shot.
 It involves the camera giving the effect of slowly rotating around Jon and into a focused point-of-view, as he watches the army charging.
 The way it was achieved, it appears—part of the army furthest from Jon is blurred and is a green screen of soldiers added after filming.
 So Jon was filmed in the field with real horses charging at him at full speed, but with much fewer extras.
 The creators David Benioff and D.B.
 Weiss confirmed that there were 500 extras and 70 horses used, yet, Ramsey speaks of having 6,000 men.
 Hence, this is an example of the many effects utilized throughout the battle.
 In which this one specifically ended up adding to the grandiose of it all while making it look authentic.
 Too, during this scene, we get another poignant moment from Kit Harington.

 The music becomes melancholy, and Jon is now looking down with a slight nod and heavy sigh, accepting his fate.
 In which he decides to draw his sword and face the army.
-Accordingly, why this scene is so powerful and intense is how Kit’s directed and the composition.
+What makes this scene so powerful and intense is how Harington is directed and the composition.
 Having Jon release and drop his leather sword belt and wield Longclaw—the Valyrian steel sword—to get in position to fight was a defining moment for the character.
 And watching the horses and men come for Jon with everything they have is a rush, indeed.
-Hence, it reinforces Jon’s honor and appeal as a character within the Game of Thrones universe.
+It reinforced Jon’s honor and appeal as a character within the Game of Thrones universe.
 He may have acted unwisely, but even amid death, he rises and fights till the end.
 He remains to emanate strength and veracity even in his last moments, rare traits found in the fantasy series.
 Only a few roles within the show have intentions as pure as Jon, and surely do not live as long.

 Even so, for a character made to feel inadequate, he still became better than the highest in all ways that truly matter, in which we see during his run-in with death.
-The scene also aroused the remembrance of his conversion with Melisandre (Carice van Houten), demanding he not be brought back to life if he dies.
-Further, indicating his acceptance of his death during this sequence.
+The scene also aroused the remembrance of his conversion with Melisandre (Carice van Houten), demanding he not be brought back to life if he dies, indicating he has accepted his death during this sequence.
 Fittingly we are left with the realization that Jon may die this time, to have it all ripped away seconds later once his cavalry reaches just in time to save their commander.

 Blood, Mud, Smoke, Mist, & Fire